 As a marketer or business owner, you need to start thinking about how mobile apps can fit into your current and future marketing equation, whether it is by advertising on them, building them for your brand, or both.

-Believe me, is not an exercise in futility.
+Believe me, this not an exercise in futility.
 Eventually, perhaps very soon, mobile apps will be everywhere, driving the future of the Internet.

 ¹ Washington Post, “Mary Meeker’s Internet Trends Report Lands”

 ² eMarketer, “Tablet Shopping Growing, But Retailers Must Keep Up”